alexeiskachykhin/go-to-interface-implementation/README.md

 Visual Studio extension that allows to find implementations of particular interface.

 ## Depreciation notice
-Visual Studio 2015 Update 1 native support this functionality https://www.visualstudio.com/en-us/news/vs2015-update1-vs.aspx.
+Visual Studio 2015 Update 1 natively supports this functionality https://www.visualstudio.com/en-us/news/vs2015-update1-vs.aspx.
 This project still exists as a reference implementation of Visual Studio extension.

 ##Getting started
 To contribute to this project, you'll need to do a few things first: